adriaandotcom/demaandvanadriaan/_posts/2017-07-08-i-am-done-with-planning.md

 readtime: 2
 ---

 I had some conversations in the last few weeks about making plans with friends.
-The whole conversation started when I heard myself saying that I had an invite link for people so they could plan an appointment with me.
-When the other person anwsered: I almost never plan anything and will see how the evening goes.
-I know that those evenings, when you didn't plan anything, usually turn out to be the better unexpected evenings.
+The idea that I needed to do something about it started when I heard myself saying that I had an invite link for people so they could plan an appointment with me.
+When the other person anwsered: I almost never plan anything and I will see how the evening goes.
+I know those evenings, when you didn't plan anything, usually turn out to be the better unexpected evenings.

 ## Benefits of planning
 Planning has also some great bennefits.
 For example: my brother and his wife live in San Francisco and the time difference between Amsterdam and their city is 9 hours.
 To setup a video call it's quite handy to be able to just pick a date and time and plan an accual appointment.